Nonlinear periodic and solitary rolling waves in falling two-layer viscous liquid films: Fluid transport modes and rupture of the second layer

 with the fluxes $q_i$ in the laboratory frame of reference given by Eq.\,(\ref{nonlin_eq1}).
 The velocity fields $(u_i,w_i)$, $(i=1,2)$ in the laboratory frame of reference are given by $u_i=\partial_z \Psi_i$ and $w_i=-\partial_x \Psi_i$.
 In the frame of reference co-moving with the wave that travels at speed $v$, the stream functions must be transformed according to $\Psi_i \rightarrow \Psi_i -vz$.

-To obtain the branch of period-one solution with fixed average volumes of the two layers, we proceed as in Figs.\,\ref{F2},\ref{F5} and continue the small-amplitude neutrally stable varicose mode using $v$ as a principal continuation parameter with three integral conditions Eqs.\,\ref{nonlin_eq4}.
-The fluid fluxes of period-one solutions in the co-moving frame of reference $f_i$ are shown in Fig.\,\ref{F7} (a,b).
-Continuation starts at $v=1.035$ (point c) and terminates at the homoclinic bifurcation point (point h).
+To obtain the branch of period-one solution with fixed average film thicknesses of the two layers, we proceed as in Figs.\,\ref{F2},\ref{F5} and continue the small-amplitude neutrally stable varicose mode using $v$ as a principal continuation parameter with three integral conditions Eqs.\,\ref{nonlin_eq4}.
+The fluid fluxes of period-one solutions in the co-moving frame of reference $f_i$ are shown in Fig.\,\ref{F10} (a,b).
+Continuation starts at $v=1.035$ (point c) and asymptotically approaches the homoclinic bifurcation point (point h).
 Two selected points on the period-one branch correspond to $v=1.05$ and $v=1.07$ and are marked by labels (1,2), respectively.
 The corresponding solutions together with the streamlines, obtained from Eqs.\,(\ref{stream}), are shown in the panels (1,2).

-Two distinct fluid transport modes can be identified by studying the streamlines in the frame of reference co-moving with the wave as shown in Figs.\,\ref{F7}(1,2).
+Two distinct fluid transport modes can be identified by studying the streamlines in the frame of reference co-moving with the wave as shown in Figs.\,\ref{F10}(1,2).
 In the first mode $(1)$, the fluid in the second layer overtakes the wave along the streamlines that have the same spatial period $L$ as the wave itself.
 The second mode $(2)$ is found in a varicose-type solution that has a thin neck and is characterised by the presence of a recirculation cell.
 The portion of the fluid trapped in the recirculation cells travels on average with the speed of the wave.
-Remarkably, as the period $L$ of the period-one solution increases, the neck becomes increasingly thinner, leading to an almost complete arrest of the flow in the second layer, while the flow in the first layer remains non-zero, as shown in Figs.\,\ref{F7} (a,b).
+Remarkably, as the period $L$ of the period-one solution increases, the neck becomes increasingly thinner, leading to an almost complete arrest of the flow in the second layer, while the flow in the first layer remains non-zero, as shown in Figs.\,\ref{F10} (a,b).
 In this regime, an isolated rolling drop made of fluid $2$ is formed.
 The drop is transported downstream by the first layer which acts as a conveyor belt.
+Note that numerical simulation of Eqs.\,(\ref{eq1}) cannot be continued beyond the point of rupture of either of the two layers.
+Therefore, a stabilizing disjoining pressure must be added similar to \cite{pot05} to be able to reach the solution with a thin neck (2) in Fig.\,\ref{F10}.